Refugees and migrants

 New Zealand Catholic Bishops Conference, 2002

 Caritas advocates on issues affecting refugees and migrants, both in New Zealand and internationally.
 We work to build awareness of refugee issues, through building local relationships with refugee and migrant groups, and through our international partnerships responding to the needs of displaced people.
-This year our Social Justice Week focus is on migration with the theme, We all have a migration story: Foster a culture of encounter.
+In 2016, our Social Justice Week focus was on migration with the theme, We all have a migration story: Foster a culture of encounter.

 The Catholic Church’s Day of Prayer for Refugees and Migrants, which usually falls during Refugee Week, provides a local focus for many groups to consider refugee issues.